Fredrik Nyberg

 Mats Fredrik Nyberg (born 23 March 1969) is a former Swedish alpine skier.

 He was born in Skön (Sundsvall).

 Excelling in giant slalom and super-G, he won a total of seven World Cup races in those disciplines.
 He took part in a total of five Winter Olympics; his 5th-place finish in the 2006 Olympic giant slalom was his best Olympic result.

-Nyberg planned to end his career after the 2006–07 season, but crashed during practive in Austria on 10 November 2006, causing a serious knee injury.
+Nyberg planned to end his career after the 2006–07 season, but crashed during practice in Austria on 10 November 2006, causing a serious knee injury.
 The injury forced him to end his career at the age of 37 without a start in his last season.